Carbon Capture and Storage

 CCS is a technology value chain which captures CO2 before it is emitted to the atmosphere and sequesters it safely – whether through incorporation into new useful products, or stored underground in expended oil and gas fields or aquifers.

 While there are a number of large scale CCS projects in the world, one of the main reasons that CCS has not been widely adopted yet is due to the complexity and prohibitive costs of operating the additional equipment currently required to capture the CO2.
 This is a particular issue for the cement and lime industries which operate in a highly competitive sector; but the sectors urgently need viable CCS solutions.
-Around 60 percent of the total CO2 emissions associated with the production of cement and lime are released directly, and unavoidably, from the chemical reaction in the process – not from the combustion of fossil fuels.
+The majority of the CO2 emissions associated with the production of cement and lime are released directly, and unavoidably, from the chemical reaction in the process – not from the combustion of fossil fuels.

 LEILAC aims to tackle this problem, by demonstrating a technology that could replace an existing part of the cement and lime making process, and capture the pure process CO2 emissions without significant energy or capital penalty.
 It can also work in conjunction with other capture and emissions reduction approaches such as oxy-fuel, maximising the options available.